.NET 1.1C# Numeric Literals

 What is a Numeric Literal?

-A numeric literal is simply a fixed number.
-This number may be assigned to a variable or used in a calculation.
-Literals are sometimes also known as constants.
-However, I will avoid using this term further as there are other types of constants available in the C# language.
-Here are a few examples of literals being assigned to variables:
+A numeric literal is a fixed number that may be assigned to a variable or used in calculations.
+Literals are sometimes known as constants.
+However, this should be avoided as there are other types of constant in C#.
+Here are some examples of literals being assigned to variables:

 int lessThanZero = -1; // -1 is a literal